SammCheese/eth-miner/README.md

 # eth-miner
 A Powercord Plugin to mine Eth with.

-Balance currently does not work
+Balance currently only works on 2miner pools (experimental)

 # Instructions

-1. Create a Folder inside the eth-miner folder called `TRex`
-2. Download the latest Windows Release of TRex from here https://github.com/trexminer/T-Rex/releases/
-3. Extract it and drop the `t-rex.exe` into the `TRex` folder
+1. Download the plugin
+2. Navigate to the Ethereum Miner settings
+3. Scroll down
+4. Click "Download" next to the T-Rex entryy

 ## Disclaimer